Car Insurance Refunds: How They Work

 Check That Your New Policy Is Active Before the Old One Lapses

-Confirm your new coverage is active before your old policy's cancellation date.
-A single day without coverage shows up on your insurance history and can raise your premium.
-Look for the best car insurance companies and review how to switch car insurance companies.
+A single day without coverage shows up on your insurance history and can raise your future premium.
+Our guide to the best car insurance companies and our overview of how to switch car insurance companies walk through both steps.

 What to Watch Out For